UK becoming 'cocaine capital' of Europe

 The UK "is fast becoming the biggest consumer of cocaine in Europe", the security minister has said.

-Ben Wallace told MPs that technology was enabling young people to trade drugs, communicate in a safe space and make connections like never before.

-He said he wished he had more money amid concerns from Labour MPs over police cuts.
+Technology had enabled young dealers to evade detection and order drugs direct from "serious" gangs, he told MPs.

+The minister said he was "not deaf" to Labour claims that police cuts had increased the pressure on officers trying to deal with the problem.

-Warning of more killings, Labour's David Lammy said ministers must ask themselves "do black lives matter?"
+Labour MP David Lammy warned of more killings in London if the authorities did not take urgent action, adding that ministers must ask themselves "do black lives matter?"

-Calling for urgent action in response to the 67 murders in the capital so far this year, the Labour MP said the figure could rise to 100 by the autumn and he could not help thinking that more attention would have been paid if this level of violent crime was happening in a "leafy shire".
+The Tottenham MP has previously linked the spike in London's murder rate, with 67 killings so far this year, to the cocaine trade.

+He warned MPs the murder rate could rise to 100 by the autumn and he could not help thinking that more attention would have been paid if this level of violent crime was happening in a "leafy shire".

-- Mayor urges 'targeted' stop and search'Junk food' Tube adverts may be banned
+- Mayor urges 'targeted' stop and search

 - The children forced to sell drugs